Skip to Main Content

 Watch this quick video on using Boolean:

-Library Search and Databases
+Library Search, Google Scholar, and Databases

 Library Search- The main Library search box, this search tool will find hard copy books, eBooks, newspapers, and many journals